nhannguyen234/timeseries_multioutput_pytorch/README.md

-We built this code for a simple problem from a dataset collected from industrial data.
+We built this code for a simple problem from a dataset collected from industrial data (AI4IA Hackathon phase 1).

 ## Problem